League-of-Foundry-Developers/fvtt-module-trigger-happy/README.md

 # Changelog
+## 0.8.6
+ - Added a config setting to disable/enable the trigger happy active/inactive button on the context menu.

 ## 0.8.5
 - Foundry vtt 0.8 compatible.
 - New config setting edge collision.
 If set tokens will be captured at the edge of a drawing/token rather than the center.